Mohd-Faisal8081/E-Commerce-Dashboard/README.md

 # Tools & Technologies Used
 - Power BI: For creating interactive visualizations and dashboards.
 - Excel: For data preprocessing and cleaning before importing into Power BI.
-- Dataset: E-Commerce Sales Dataset (Include a link or specify the dataset source if available).

 # Project Overview
 The E-Commerce Dashboard is designed to provide detailed insights into the sales data of an e-commerce business.
 This dashboard visualizes various metrics like sales trends, top-selling products, regional sales performance, and customer segmentation.